maritz/nohm/README.md

   visits: {
     type: function incrVisitsBy(value, key, old) {
       // arguments are always string here since they come from redis.
-      // in behaviours (type functions) you are responsible for making sure they return in the type you want them to be. return parseInt(old, 10) + parseInt(value, 10);
+      // in behaviors (type functions) you are responsible for making sure they return in the type you want them to be. return parseInt(old, 10) + parseInt(value, 10);
     },
     defaultValue: 0,